InstaPig/Modelling-Cities-Development-with-OSM/README.md

 # Modelling-Cities-Development-with-OSM

 This repository illustrate the methods for extracting features from OSM database and how to use them to simulate the cities' development from time to time with OpenStreetMap Data.
 Incorporating the socio-economic variables that describe the cities' profile, we are able to determine the key drivers of cities' developments at different period of time.
 Further, we can also build models to predict its developments in the futures with the use of predictive modelling.
-For a high level overview, please check out [Project Summary](/Project Summary.pdf)
+For a high level overview, please check out [Project Summary](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/degoes-consulting/lambdaconf-2015/master/speakers/jdegoes/intro-purescript/presentation.pdf).

 <p align="center">
   <img width="600"  src="Plot/openstreetmap-2.png">